Call OUH Fund for Pre-graduate Stipends

 Rejection of applications

-Please note that an application may be rejected on an administrative basis if approvals from an OUH department and SDU are not included and if a minimum of two external foundations have not been or will not be applied for funding.
+Please note that an application may be rejected on an administrative basis if approvals from OUH head of department and head of research and from the Graduate School of Health Sciences, SDU are not included and if a minimum of two external foundations have not been or will not be applied for funding.

 Assessment procedure